initpy/go-book/methods.rst

     type Number int

-    //method inc has a reciever of type pointer to Number func (n *Number) inc(){
+    //method inc has a receiver of type pointer to Number func (n *Number) inc(){
         *n++
     }

-    //method print has a reciever of type Number func (n Number) print(){
+    //method print has a receiver of type Number func (n Number) print(){
         fmt.Println("The number is equal to", n)
     }

     func main(){

-        i := Number(10) //say that i is od type Number and is equal to 10 fmt.Println("i is equal to", i)
+        i := Number(10) //say that i is of type Number and is equal to 10 fmt.Println("i is equal to", i)

         fmt.Println("Let's increment it twice")